AN INDEPENDENT RESOURCE CENTER

 Ultimately, we aim to carve out a hub for socially-minded groups that otherwise might have to work doubly hard to find space, materials, resources, and networks.
 Together we will build networks of reciprocity and create opportunities for meaningful social activity and organization.

-We hope to be fully operational by Winter 2019, with the help of Civic Projects, an architectural firm based just eight blocks south of us, in the Experimental Station.
+We are updating our space with the help of Civic Projects, an architectural firm based just eight blocks south of us, in the Experimental Station.
 Their approach is hybrid and participatory, working collaboratively with community groups to develop solutions that invigorate the neighborhoods and cities they serve.

 Our logo is inspired by the local public sculpture "Destino" by Mark Di Suvero at 53rd and Lake Shore, for which Di Suvero has given us his blessing, and personally sent us a couple of his own books for our library!